noaburt/CS313-Discord/docs/project_description.md

 ## Teams and Mentorship

-* You may choose your own teams within your assigned lab group.
+* You may choose your own teams within your assigned lab NotSoSimple.group.
 * Each team will be assigned a lab demonstrator as their mentor.
 * Each team must meet their mentor once per week in their assigned timeslot.
 * The following may lead to teams being restructured by the lecturing team: